CEO Address: 2019 at Data Republic

 Pushing our product forward

-Our Engineering and Product teams executed 33 new releases, leading to improved experiences for customers, new workspace collaboration functionality, and better integration between our Senate Platform and Senate Matching product suites.
+Our Engineering and Product teams executed 33 new releases, leading to improved experiences for customers and new workspace collaboration functionality.

 An expanding customer ecosystem